- House Sends Child Nutrition Bill to President Obama

 - FDA Seeks Nutrition Face Label Format Comments

-- Highmark Inc. Collaborates with Alliance for a Healthier Generation
+- Highmark Inc. Collaborates with the Alliance for a Healthier Generation

 - USDA Announces Wellness Grants in the Child and Adult Care Food Program